 The party reaches this area from the cellar (area B13) or by climbing down the well (area B4).
-If present, Marianne (commoner), Emlyn (thug), and Rickon (guard) are resolute in exploring the caverns.
-Other peasants in the party have a 2-in-6 chance of refusing to go on if more than half the party is affected by the stench.
-Those who refuse flee, disregarding any commands to remain here.
+If present, Marianne (peasant), Emlyn (thug), and Rickon (soldier) are resolute in exploring the caverns.
+Other peasants in the party roll for Morale if more than half the party becomes affected by the hideous stench.
+Those who fail flee in fear, disregarding any commands to remain here.

 ▶ The Dark Goo.
-Keen observers notice that while it appears almost stagnant and inert, the goo flows from the south and toward the cellar (DC 11 Perception).
+Keen observers notice that while it appears almost stagnant and inert, the goo flows from the south and toward the cellar (DC 9 WIS check).